bitdotgames/php-jzon/README.md

 JZON is a *superset* of JSON which is designed to be actively edited by *humans*.

-Human beings usually hate JSON and they have reasons for that:
+PHP JZON features:

-*  they always forget about extra trailing commas
+*  no need to worry about trailing commas

-*  they like to add comments
+*  comments

-*  they wonder if array keys really need to be quoted with ""
+*  simple array keys don't need to be quoted with ""

-*  they also hate when PHP native parser doesn't reveal the exact place of the parsing error
+*  parsing errors are shown in a friendly manner

 ### Quick Example ###